Gamerium/Dindo-Bot/README.md

 - Since the bot simulates normal human behavior, you have less chances to get spotted by the Anti-bot (less is not 0).
 > Tips: For more safety, try changing bot paths from time to time.
 - The main goal of this bot is to simplify repetitive tasks and reduce boredom during your gameplay.
-- We do not encourage multi-boting and does not support it anyway (it destroys the server economy :grimacing:).
+- We do not encourage multi-boting and do not support it anyway (it destroys the server economy :grimacing:).
 - Windows & Mac OS are not ~~yet~~ supported [#1](https://github.com/AXeL-dev/Dindo-Bot/issues/1).

 ## License